 Quitting cigarettes is tough, we know, but meds can help.

-Medication softens the withdrawal symptoms you feel as you quit smoking and makes it easier to cut back your nicotine intake until you do not use cigarettes at all.
+Medication softens the withdrawal symptoms you feel as you quit smoking.
+It makes it easier to cut back your nicotine intake until you do not use cigarettes at all.

-Studies show that people are about two to three times more likely to be smoke-free six to 12 months after their quit dates if they use nicotine replacement or other medication, plus counseling, compared with those who don’t use those tools.
+Studies show that people are two to three times more likely to be smoke-free six to 12 months after their quit dates if they use nicotine replacement or other medication, plus counseling, compared with people who don’t use those tools.

-Dr. Hilary Tindle, the founding director of the Vanderbilt Center for Tobacco, Addiction and Lifestyle, explains the benefits of quitting smoking, and the medications that can help that process.
+Dr. Hilary Tindle, the founding director of the Vanderbilt Center for Tobacco, Addiction and Lifestyle, points out a major benefit of quitting smoking, and the medications that can help that process:

-Quitting lowers the risk of lung cancer, so these medications offer help for a potentially life-saving goal.
-(Those at highest risk for lung cancer are ages 50 to 80 who smoke or used to, with a 20-pack year smoking history.
+Quitting lowers the risk of lung cancer.
+So these medications are a tool to help people achieve a potentially life-saving goal.
+(Those at highest risk for lung cancer are ages 50 to 80 who smoke, or used to, with a 20-pack year smoking history.
 Lung cancer screenings are available for this group.)

 Over-the-counter nicotine replacement products: